akeneo/pim-community-dev/akeneo-design-system/README.md

 Then open http://localhost:6006 on your browser.
 You don't have to relaunch the command at each change.

-## How to contribute ?
+## How to contribute?

 This project have been automatically extracted from the following mono-repository: https://github.com/akeneo/pim-community-dev.
 If you want to contribute please create a pull request in this repository.

-### What should be in Akeneo Design System ?
+### What should be in Akeneo Design System?

 This repository contains :
 - Simple or complex (composition) components used several time in multiple projects/bounded contexts
 - Illustrations used several time in multiple projects/bounded contexts
 - Icons used by components in this repository
 - Basic hooks
-- Themes relative to projects
+- Specific themes of Akeneo products (PIM, Onboarder, Shared Catalogs)

-### What should not be in Akeneo Design System ?
+### What should not be in Akeneo Design System?

 - Specific view => each project should keep in charge of create
 - Code relative to infrastructure (translation, routing, validation ...)
 - Logic specific to the domain

-### How to write a component ?
+### How to write a component?

 **@TODO Maybe move this into the DSM guideline**
-- Component should be strongly typed with Typescript
+- Component should be strongly typed with TypeScript
 - Component should be self documented, all props should describe itself through comment.
 - Component should be accessible
-- Component should not have hard coded color, it should use color in theme
+- Component should not have hardcoded color, it should use color in theme
 - Component should use CSS-in-JS
 - Simple components should be stateless
 - Coding style should follow rules defined in .eslintrc

-### How to write a story ?
+### How to write a story?

 **@TODO Maybe move this into the DSM guideline**